OrionMat/Hmm-is-that-right/README.md

    then paste your google API search key (can get a free one from [here](https://app.scaleserp.com/signup))
 4. Run an `npm run build` in the server directory
 5. Change into the Client directory and run a `npm run start`.
 This should kick off the UI.

+## single-spa

+single-apa is a javascript router for front-end microservices.

+- Can have multiple frameworks in a single-page application (Angular, React, Vue.js, etc).
+Great for massive company UIs.
+Can deploy microfrontends independently
+- Can write code using a new framework without rewriting the existing app

+single-spa apps consist of the following:

+1. A single-spa root config, which renders the HTML page and the JavaScript that registers applications.
+Each application is registered with three things: a name, a function to load the application's code, and a function that determines when the application is active/inactive
+2. Applications, i.e single-page applications packaged up into modules.
+Each application must know how to bootstrap, mount, and unmount itself from the DOM.
+The applications must be able to coexist as they do not each have their own HTML page.
+   - For example, your React or Angular SPAs are applications.
+When active, they can listen to url routing events and put content on the DOM.
+   - When inactive, they do not listen to url routing events and are totally removed from the DOM.

+The orgName should be the same across all applications as it is used as a namespace to enable in-browser module resolution.

+### TODO: single-spa

+- I've got the example application up and running, `cd Hmm-is-that-right\single-spa` and run `npm run start`.
+Next steps:

+1. go through the example application and build up my understanding of how its working
+2. migrate my existing hmmm app frontend into single-spa
+3. migrate single spa into my existing frontend and merge to master

+## TODO list

+1. Deploy app on AWS to ping a live version (on branch deploy-app-aws-cloudFormation)
+2. Integrate with ChatGPT API to get better stance detection between different news sources
+   - summarise article, retrieve most similar/agreed sentence

+## Deploy

+aws cloudformation create-stack --stack-name HmmmIsThatRightApp --template-body file://getNewsPiecesBackend.yaml --capabilities CAPABILITY_NAMED_IAM